Oneflow-Inc/oneflow/docs/source/distributed.rst

     >>> x = flow.tensor([1.0, 2.0], placement=flow.placement("cuda", ranks=[0, 1]), sbp=flow.sbp.split(0))
     >>> y = x.to_global(placement=flow.placement("cuda", ranks=[2, 3]), sbp=flow.sbp.broadcast)

 According to the operator's semantics, OneFlow defines a sequence of valid input and output SBP combinations for each built-in operator.
-So OneFlow could automatically redistribute the `global tensor` to satisfy the operator's SBP requirements for its input Tensor.
+So OneFlow could automatically redistribute the `Global Tensor` to satisfy the operator's SBP requirements for its input Tensor.
 For example, the following code:

 ::